Chemical weapons body conducted inspection in Russia last week: Red Star newspaper

 Britain has said that the Russian state was “highly likely” to blame for the poisoning of Skripal and his daughter.
 British officials say they were poisoned using the “Novichok” nerve agent which, they say, was developed in the Soviet Union.

 Moscow denies any involvement in the attack and says it has no stocks of “Novichok” or any other chemical weapon.
-A diplomatic row has flared up over the case, with scores of diplomats expelled in multiple countries.
+A diplomatic row has flared up over the case, with scores of diplomats expelled in several countries.